theirc/airbel/src/_projects/trade-accelerator.md

   latitude:
   longitude:
 description: >-
-  This concept aimed to foster rapid growth in Jordanian businesses to help them tap into the European market.
+  Focused support for Jordanian businesses to foster rapid growth and help them tap into the European market.
 hero_image:
 featured_image: